Review of the Clever Coffee Dripper

 But go beyond appearances, and you’ll quickly realize that the Clever lives up to its name.

-Most popular coffee drippers such as Hario V60 and Kalita Wave works in a simple way, where you pour water deliberately on top of the grounds to saturate the grounds and control extraction.
-The water then runs out through the holes in the bottom, and the only way you can control the total contact time is by grinding finer or pouring slower.
+Most popular coffee drippers such as Hario V60 and Kalita Wave work in a simple way, where you pour water deliberately on top of the grounds to saturate the brew bed evenly and control extraction.
+The water then runs out through the holes in the bottom.
+The only way you can control the total contact time is by grinding finer or pouring slower.

 Compared to regular pour over coffee, this makes brewing a lot smoother.
 If you ask me the Clever Dripper is even easier to use than brewing a traditional pot of drip coffee with a machine.

 Pros of the Clever brewer